itsmekartikgupta/Drone-Delivery-System/README.md

 LSTM is chosen over CNN (Convolutional Neural Network) due to the following advantages:

 -Smaller dataset requirement

--Significantly fewer parameters (0.5 Million compared to 30 Million in CNN) -Faster predictions
+-Significantly fewer parameters (0.5 Million compared to 30 Million in CNN)

+-Faster predictions

 Real-time prediction: OpenCV is utilized to make predictions in real-time.
 The trained LSTM model is used to classify the gestures or actions captured from the live video feed.

-## Accuracy and improvement: The model achieved a testing accuracy of more than 80%, with potential for further improvement up to 90%.
+## Accuracy and improvement: The model achieved a testing accuracy of more than 90%, with potential for further improvement.

 ## Getting Started
 To run the code and reproduce the results, follow these steps:

-Clone the repository: git clone https://github.com/[your-username]/drone-gesture-recognition.git Install the required dependencies: using the pip install cell of the notebook Collect the input frames using the Mediapipe Holistics library and save them as NumPy arrays.
+Clone the repository: git clone https://github.com/[your-username]/drone-gesture-recognition.git

+Install the required dependencies: using the pip install cell of the notebook

+Collect the input frames using the Mediapipe Holistics library and save them as NumPy arrays.

 Train the LSTM model using the collected data.

 Run the real-time prediction script using OpenCV.

 Feel free to explore the code and modify it according to your requirements.

 ## Contributing
 If you would like to contribute to this project, please follow these steps:

 Fork the repository.

 Create a new branch: git checkout -b feature/my-feature.

 Make your changes and commit them: git commit -m 'Add some feature'.

 Push to the branch: git push origin feature/my-feature.

 Submit a pull request.

 Your contributions are highly appreciated!

 ## License